 This matters and the parents we’ve spoken with care about this.
 An 11 year old boy is not a 7 year old girl.
 You must be flexible with how you interact with the student in class.
 Also, how to present yourself in your introduction video see will effect what type of students are interested in learning with you, so be thoughtful on this (see more on our VIPKID introduction tips).

 With platforms like VIPKID or SayABC it’s critical you develop an ability to be flexible with students of different ages.
 Of course you’ll naturally be better at one age group of students than others.
 But you should try to learn and understand the needs of both.

 This is what makes these platforms so useful and helpful for students.
 They get access to a wide range of teachers with various teaching styles.
-Regardless, one issue for female teachers is a lack of bookings and it’s often due to how they teach and present themselves.
+Regardless, one issue teachers is a lack of bookings and it’s often due to how they teach and present themselves.

 Not to imply they are bad teachers, on the contrary.
 Most are excellent for young learners but the tactics and teaching styles don’t translate well for older students, particularly male students.